-All too often, issues with a centrifuge’s separation process aren’t related to the centrifuge itself, but instead with the components around it.
-When it comes to troubleshooting and diagnosing a process problem, some technicians look to the machine first, but this is not the most efficient or effective way to go about things.
+When it comes to troubleshooting and diagnosing a process problem, many technicians look to the centrifuge first — but this is a common mistake, as it’s not the most efficient or effective way to go about fixing your problem.

 Issues in your production line can lead to expensive downtime (and cause major long-term problems).
 While stopping an issue before it happens is the best way to protect your investments, troubleshooting your operations isn’t always easy.

 Centrifuges are an essential part of every dairy plant — without them, we wouldn’t have many of the dairy products sold on shelves today.